lejeunerenard/autobase-event-bus/README.md

 }
 ```

-Wild card events will receive the entire event object appended to the
+Wild card events will receive the entire event object appended to the local
-`autobase`'s local core.
+core.
 Default events will look like:

 ```js
 {